codevilleacademy/codevilleacademy.github.com/_posts/courses/c101/2014-01-31-c101-getting-started.markdown

 		To create a development environment for C language, we will require the following:
 		<ol>
 			<li>
-				<emphasis class="italic">Text Editor</emphasis> - A place where we will write our C programs.
+				<emphasis class="italic">Text Editor</emphasis> - Software where you will write your C programs.
 			</li>
 			<li>
-				<emphasis class="italic">Compiler</emphasis> - A simple software that will change your program into something magical.
+				<emphasis class="italic">Compiler</emphasis> - Software that will change your program into something executable.
 			</li>
 		</ol>
 	</div>